JimmyKurui/CG-Sem-Project/README.md

 # CG-Sem-Project
 Computer Graphics Project to create a 2D game, ProgRunner.

-*It is implemented using GLFW and GLAD*
+*Previously implemented using GLFW and GLAD* Now GLEW and GLUT

 ================================================================